vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 All other aircraft must be voice coordinated to ML TCU prior to **20nm** from the boundary.

-The Standard Assignable level from ML TCU to ELW is `F240`, and tracking via MNG, NONIX, or DOSEL.
+The Standard Assignable level from ML TCU to ELW is the lower of `F240` or the `RFL`, and tracking via MNG, NONIX, or DOSEL.

 Refer to [Melbourne TCU Airspace Division](http://sops.vatpac.org/terminal/Melbourne%20TCU/operations/#airspace-division){target=new} for information on airspace divisions when **MDN** and/or **MDS** are online.
 ### ELW (All) / ENR